NYS Extension Forester

 Peter Smallidge’s overall goal is to integrate extension and research in support of productive and healthy forest ecosystems in New York and the Northeast.
 His research and extension activities focus on forest management impacts on landscape quality, forest regeneration and its limitations imposed through high-grading, and healthy and productive sugarbushes.

-Henry Uihlien II and Mildred A. Uihlein Director of the Uihlein Maple Research Forest
+Henry Uihlein II and Mildred A. Uihlein Director of the Uihlein Maple Research Forest

 Northern New York Maple Specialist